quanghuynguyen1902/df-sol/README.md

 # Df Sol

 A Rust package designed to help you create template repositories easily to start with anchor framework on Solana.
-This README will guide you through the installation, usage, and contribution process for this package.
+This `README.md` file will guide you through the installation, usage, and contribution process for this package.

 ## Table of Contents